jrpaul/GIS_Tools/README.md

 Checks features classes for empty or null fields.

 **CreateAreaDomainsSubtypes.py** and **CreateAppFilesDomains.py**
-Creates domains and subtypes on app file geodatabases
+Creates domains and subtypes on file geodatabases.